Israeli moves in the West Bank cause new frictions with Biden administration

 Coalition members said they were also caught unaware by the decision to approve the new settlement homes, and several lawmakers met with Bennett to complain about the string of surprises, according to reports in Israeli media.

 A diplomat in the region familiar with the situation confirmed reports that the Biden administration had conveyed to Israeli officials its anger over the planned construction.
-The administration was displeased not only that Israel had ignored Biden’s explicit opposition to settlement expansion, but that many of the new homes would be in outposts deep in the West Bank and not just in established settlements close to Jerusalem.
+The administration was displeased not only that Israel had ignored President Biden’s explicit opposition to settlement expansion, but also that many of the new homes would be in outposts deep in the West Bank and not just in established settlements close to Jerusalem.

 This diplomat said officials in several foreign governments were puzzled by Israel’s recent actions and their timing.
 The designation of human rights groups, for example, included al-Haq, a 40-year-old organization that has collaborated with Western governments and international advocacy groups.